2020 Michigan Outdoor Writers Association/Toyota Let’s Go Places Scholarship

-The Michigan Outdoor Writers Association (MOWA), in conjunction with Toyota Motor North America, offers $3,000 annually to certain college student Michigan residents, some aspect of whose career plans include communicating the outdoors experience.
+The Michigan Outdoor Writers Association (MOWA), in conjunction with Toyota Motor North America, offers up to $3,600 annually to certain college student Michigan residents interested in communicating about the outdoors experience.

-From issues like public lands, wildlife diseases or local water quality challenges to outdoor recreation activities or nature writing, the possible areas of interest and expression are vast; so are the media in which one specializes: journalism, videography, podcasts, nature photography, essays, books.
-The scholarship is meant to help subsidize the efforts of individuals as they take the next steps toward achieving this career goal.
+From issues like public lands, wildlife diseases, local water quality, challenges to outdoor recreation activities or nature writing, the possible areas of interest and expression are vast; so are the media in which one specializes: journalism, videography, podcasts, nature photography, essays, books.
+The intent of the scholarship is to help subsidize the efforts of individuals as they take the next steps toward achieving this career goal.

-MOWA is the state-level organization of professional outdoors communicators, and in addition to the money, the winner will be given a MOWA membership and access to all that the group – and its highly experienced members – have to offer.
+MOWA is the state-level organization of professional outdoors communicators, and in addition to the money, winners are given a MOWA membership and access to all that the group – and its highly experienced members – have to offer.

 1. Michigan resident

-2. Junior or senior status at a four-year university or grad student
+2. Graduating community college student, junior or senior status at a four-year university, or grad student

-3. Obey the laws governing outdoor recreational activities and support the rights of individuals engaged
+3. Obey the laws governing outdoors-recreational activities and support the rights of individuals engaged in those activities

-I live in Michigan but attend a four-year out-of state school.
-Am I eligible for the scholarship?
+I live in Michigan but attend an out-of state school.
+Am I eligible for the scholarship? – Yes

 I attend school in Michigan, but my permanent address is out-of-state.
-Am I eligible?
+Am I eligible? – No

-Are there any restrictions on how I spend the money?
+Are there any restrictions on how I spend the money? – Mostly common sense:

 How to Apply